 He’s also going to…

 By temperament, the Belgian Sheepdog is very loyal to his human owners.
 He makes for an excellent police dog or working dog like other shepherds because he will always follow you, no matter where you go.
+He is always sharp, watchful, and alerts you in case of a threat.
+He is very protective of his human family, especially of the children.
+He is big enough to defend you against an attacker, making him an ideal companion dog for single women.

-Belgian Sheepdog is great with kids…
+Belgian Sheepdog is excellent with kids…

-When a Belgian Sheepdog is raised as a puppy in a household full of kinds, this “tendency” can be “contained”.
-But if you decide to adopt a Belgian Sheepdog “rescue” it’s possible that he or she may not have been raised or socialized with small children.
-In cases like these, introducing a Belgian Sheepdog may not be the best choice which is why you’ll always want to know as much as you can about the “history” of any rescue dog that you do decide to adopt.
+Mainly if raised as a puppy in a household full of kids.
+Now, we should not do that because the Belgian Sheepdog is a “medium to large” dog that does have “herding” tendencies; unless adequately trained, they might want to chase and or nip small “running” children.
+When a Belgian Sheepdog is raised as a puppy in a household full of kinds, this “tendency” can be “contained.”
+But if you decide to adopt a Belgian Sheepdog “rescue,” it’s possible that they may not have been raised or socialized with small children.
+Introducing a Belgian Sheepdog may not be the best choice in cases like these, so you’ll always want to know as much as possible about the “history” of any rescue dog you adopt.

 On the Plus side…